ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 ### Algorithm Explained

 Everyone has an initial preference pizza or barbecue.
 Until someone has _decided_, they query _k_ people (the sample size) and ask them what they prefer.
-If α or more people give the same response, that reponse is adopted as the new preference. α is called the quorum size.
+If α or more people give the same response, that response is adopted as the new preference. α is called the quorum size.
 If the new preference is the same as the old preference, the `consecutiveSuccesses` counter is incremented.
 If the new preference is different then the old preference, the `consecutiveSucccesses` counter to `1`.

 If no response gets a quorum (an α majority of the same response) then the `consecutiveSuccesses` counter is set to `0`.
 Everyone repeats this until they get a quorum for the same response β times in a row.
 If one person decides pizza, then every other "correct" person will also decide pizza and not barbecue.